-In the vicinity of the summit cairns, scramble down a steep gully, back into the north face, to reach a ledge.
+In the vicinity of the summit cairns, scramble down a steep gully, back into the North face, to reach a ledge.
 Follow the ledge to the right (facing the valley) until you come to the double bolt anchor that is the first abseil belay.
 Take care on the first abseil pitch as you are now positioned above the middle part of the route.
 Pass a couple of overlaps until you reach a big ledge.
 A few meters to the right is the second abseil belay.
 From here, abseil through the gully until you come to its bottom.
 Right of this is the third abseil belay.
 From here, abseil straight down then go a little bit left until you reach a ledge where is the fourth abseil belay.
 This is the double bolt anchor that you’ve passed and used when going up.
 From here, abseil down trending right until you reach the fifth and last abseil belay, which is located on the right edge of the platform.
 The last abseil pitch takes you to the end of the track leading up from the gap (‘gapet’).
 From here, follow the same route down.

+A helmet is absolutely necessary!
 Double ropes of at least 50 meters in order to use the abseil piste.
 I used double ropes of 60 meters and this route description has been based on that.

 Protection gear.
 Enough to secure yourself on pitches of Norwegian difficulty 4- and create belays.
 Most belays have no bolts.
 I found I used Black Diamond Camalot .75 and 1 a lot, as well as middle size Wall Nuts.

-Mountain boots.
-For the approach.
+Mountain boots for the approach.
 Early or late in the season you may encounter snow.

 When descending, a GPS may be helpful in finding the beginning of the track that starts at the edge of the boulder field below the col. Especially when darkness is falling or visibility is poor.